We Analyzed the Future Direction of AquaBounty Technologies Inc. (AQB), Here is What We Found

 Current profitability levels for the company are sitting at:

-Based on AquaBounty Technologies Inc. (AQB), the company’s capital structure generated 7.96 points at debt to equity in total, while total debt to capital is 7.37.
-Total debt to assets is 7.27, with long-term debt to equity ratio resting at 7.68.
-Finally, the long-term debt to capital ratio is 7.11.

-When we switch over and look at the enterprise to sales, we see a ratio of 20.29, with the company’s debt to enterprise value settled at 0.04.
-The receivables turnover for the company is 2.51 and the total asset turnover is 0.00.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 46.91.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 32.79.